jonashackt/how-to-flutter/README.md

 https://flutter.dev is based on Google's https://dart.dev programming language, which is focussed to be a `a client-optimized language for fast apps on any platform` - sounds good, although I need to learn a new language.

 Dart is compiled to ARM & x64 machine code for mobile, desktop, and backend.
 Or compiled to JavaScript for the web.
-It also uses AOT-compilation for performance and should be much faster then React Native, since there's no separate thread using JavaScript anymore.
-Everything is compiled to native!
+It also uses AOT-compilation for performance and should be much faster than React Native, since there's no separate thread using JavaScript anymore. **Everything is compiled to native!**

 Sounds really nice, so let's get our hands dirty: https://flutter.dev/learn